Coordinate reference systems for depth measurement at sea

 Water depth always needs to be referred to as a reference level, also known as a chart datum.
 In view of the fact that there are many different datums, each nautical chart states the datum used.

-The standard chart datum for nautical charts is the Lowest Astronomical Tide (LAT).
+The standard chart datum for nautical charts is the Approximate Lowest Astronomical Tide (ALAT).
 This is the lowest possible level based on lunar and solar gravity.
 Yet, water levels below LAT do occur, due to weather influences, such as high air pressure or a seaward breeze.

 Mean Sea Level (MSL)

 Other applications, such as in the offshore industry and in oceanography, also use a different vertical datum: Mean Sea Level (MSL).
-The separation between MSL and LAT depends on the location.
+The annual tidal publication HP33 illustrates how NAP, MSL and ALAT relate to each other.

 Amsterdam Ordnance Datum (NAP)